What Is A Raspberry Pi? (Hardware, Software, Goal & Usage)

 I hope this article answered most of your questions, but I know I still need to address some of them, so I’ll try to answer a few more in a Q&A format here.

-How much does a Raspberry Pi cost?
+How Much Does a Raspberry Pi Cost?

 So, a Raspberry Pi should be cheaper than any computer on the market.
 Don’t forget to add any accessories you need.
-You can use standard PC monitor (HDMI), keyboard and mouse.
+You can use a standard PC monitor (HDMI), keyboard, and mouse.
 But you might need a power supply (I recommend using the official one) and adapters to plug everything (for example the Raspberry Pi has micro-HDMI ports, not a standard HDMI connector, so you need a cable like this one on Amazon).

 Warning: current prices are all over the place for a new Raspberry Pi.
 Make sure to check this article to pay the right price when buying a Raspberry Pi.
 I also give a few tips to find one in stock (which currently isn’t that easy).

-Can a Raspberry Pi run Windows?
+Can a Raspberry Pi Run Windows?

 You can read these articles if you want to give it a try.
 Just expect it to be slow (and a bit more complicated to install than other Linux solutions):

-As mentioned previously, even if you can use an Android phone charger to power the Raspberry Pi, I recommend using the official power supply to avoid any issues.
+Even if you can use an Android phone charger to power the Raspberry Pi, I recommend using the official power supply to avoid any issues.
 The connector and power requirements are different for each Raspberry Pi model, so make sure to get one that is compatible.

 If you want to try using a Raspberry Pi without a keyboard or monitor, click on the link to read my step-by-step guide.
 It’s not beginner-friendly as you’ll need to edit configuration files and use command lines, but it’s not that complicated if you have some experience.

-Is it difficult to learn how to use a Raspberry Pi?
+Is It Difficult to Learn How to Use a Raspberry Pi?

 You’ll find all the resources you need on RaspberryTips to help you to get started.
-I even have a full video course for beginners available here if you need more guidance.
+I even have a full book for beginners available here if you need more guidance.
 I help you to choose your hardware, install your first system on it, install all the apps and try your first projects.

-Don’t expect to play recent games or video editing software on a Raspberry Pi, but with reasonable expectations, you can do at least the same thing as on a traditional computer.
+Don’t expect to play recent games or run video editing software on a Raspberry Pi, but with reasonable expectations, you can do at least the same thing as on a traditional computer.

-Can a Raspberry Pi replace a computer?
+Can a Raspberry Pi Replace a Computer?

-The Raspberry Pi 4 has specifications really close to a standard PC.
+The Raspberry Pi 5 has specifications really close to a standard PC.
 With 8 GB RAM and a powerful processor, it seems a serious alternative to an entry-level computer for basic usage.

-I even tested replacing my laptop with a Raspberry Pi 4 in this article.
+I even tested replacing my laptop with a Raspberry Pi 5 in this article.
 Check it out for more details on how it went.

 Whenever you’re ready, here are other ways I can help you: